- Looking to further your career?

 For staff in technical roles – candidates will typically (but not exclusively) be qualified to at least QCF level 3 and will be applying this knowledge to their roles.
 It provides recognition in its own right but can also be a springboard to RSci or CSci status

-We guide you through the a straightforward and rewarding process (with no exams) which:
+Registrants have reported that they have found the application process to be a straightforward and rewarding experience (with no exams) which:

 - Showcases the breadth of your knowledge and skills